sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 date: 2025-05-27
 draft: true
 description: "Everything you need to know about Linux file permissions and then some."
+summary: "Everything you need to know about Linux file permissions and then some."
 topics: ["Files", "Linux", "Tutorials"]

 ---

 ### What is a bit? 🔢